Cheers! Thank you for coming and having a drink.

 One ISM I love is “We’ll figure it out.”
 You explain how creating something special is messy and greatness doesn’t always come in tidy packages.
 When did you learn this to be true?

 I still feel like I’m learning everyday about people.
 People are the hardest.
+I should go back to that other question.
+Human beings are the hardest thing.
 Everything is easier than human beings.
 I’ve learned that if somebody isn’t aligned philosophically, doesn’t believe in your mission or is about themselves first and only, you can sniff it out pretty quick.
-If you know at the gut level, it will absolutely end, it’s just a matter of when.
-If you’re in a meeting with somebody and they work for you and you’re looking at them and something crosses your mind… they are gone, it’s a matter of when.
+If you know at the gut level, it will absolutely end, it’s just a matter of when … If you’re in a meeting with somebody and they work for you and you’re looking at them and something crosses your mind… they are gone, it’s a matter of when.
 If that thought comes in your mind, it’s over.
+That is something I’ve learned.
 I don’t care about mistakes or making the wrong decision, it’s that their values aren’t aligned with you.
-Who you are will come out in everything you do, everything.
-If you know who they are, you’ll know what their decisions are, their actions, behavior.
+Who you are will come out in everything you do, everything … If you know who they are, you’ll know what their decisions are, their actions, behavior.
 My issue over the years has been hanging on too long.
 Maybe because I was just a wimp about firing them or ending the partnership.
 There have even been recent things, where people have been with me for 25 years and I should have ended it years ago.
 25 years!
 You gotta learn, you gotta keep learning.

 My issue isn’t that so much as it is prioritizing.
 You don’t have to get too far in business where you have more things to do than time in the day, right?
 So now the whole thing becomes one of prioritization.
 My issue is how do you reprioritize because now information is flowing so much faster.
 In the old days you’d reprioritize every week or month, now you have to reprioritize every minute almost because the information is coming quicker.
 One of the newest ISMs is “yes before no.” We put that in [our company ISM book] because we started noticing that people were saying no to things for the very reason they had too much to do.
 We started challenging that.
 First in, first out is not a good way.
 Prioritization and having the flexibility to be as busy as you can but still being aware of what is important.
 Try to reshuffle the deck.
 That is a big skill.
 I had to work on that myself.
 It’s not natural to have that.
 I think the people who really succeed today have an ability to do that.